Obama campaign targeting Romney's record as governor

 "Romney thinks that any discussion of his record is negative," the second official said.
 "He's attempted to declare his record off-limits."

-(Additional reporting by Andy Sullivan in Chicago; Writing by Jeff Mason, Andy Sullivan and Matt Spetalnick; Editing by David Lindsey and Todd Eastham)
+(Additional reporting by Andy Sullivan in Chicago; Writing by Jeff Mason, Andy Sullivan and Matt Spetalnick; Editing by David Lindsey and Eric Walsh)